 Module 5: Evaluation Considerations for Substance Use Disorder Programs

-Evaluation is an important tool for demonstrating the effectiveness of substance use disorder treatment and prevention programs.
-Evaluations may have different goals from increasing referrals to treatment to demonstrating improvements in health outcomes.
-Since resources for substance use disorder treatment and prevention programs are often scarce in rural communities, evaluation is critical for demonstrating program effectiveness and return on investment.
+Evaluation is an important tool for demonstrating the effectiveness of substance use disorder prevention, harm reduction, treatment, and recovery programs.
+Evaluations may have different goals, from increasing referrals to treatment to demonstrating improvements in health outcomes.
+Since resources for substance use disorder programs are often scarce in rural communities, evaluation is critical for demonstrating program effectiveness and return on investment.

 For a detailed overview of program evaluation, see Evaluating Rural Programs in the Rural Community Health Toolkit.

-This module will present specific guidance on evaluation considerations for substance use disorder treatment and prevention programs.
+This module will present specific guidance on evaluation considerations for substance use disorder programs.